svisser/crossword/README.md

     for number, clue in puzzle.clues.down():
         print(number, clue)

+By default these functions iterate over the clues by numerical order of the specified clue numbers.
+If you wish to iterate over the clues in the order that they were inserted you can specify sort=None:

+    puzzle.clues.all(sort=None)

+You can also specify a function yourself that will be used for sorting:

+    puzzle.clues.all(sort=lambda number: ...)

 You can use the following attributes as dictionaries (e.g., for conversion to JSON):

     puzzle.content (the cells, clues and metadata in one dictionary)